yanecc/MockGPT/README.md

   mockgpt config rm port gpt

 Options:
-  rm                             Reset a configuration to the default value all                            Display all configurations, same as mockgpt config init                           Initialize the configuration file if not exist -h, --help                     Show this help for config
+  all                            Display all configurations, same as mockgpt config init                           Generate the configuration file if not exist rm                             Reset a configuration to the default value -h, --help                     Show this help for config
 ```